 Cauliflower, by far, is one of my favorite veggies!
-In fact, I love transforming cauliflower into my favorite dishes such as my buffalo cauliflower recipe.
-And, since I like it spicy, buffalo cauliflower is the perfect appetizer, entree, or side dish.
+In fact, I love transforming cauliflower into my favorite dishes, such as my buffalo cauliflower recipe.
+Since I like it spicy, buffalo cauliflower is the perfect appetizer, entree, or side dish.

 THE BENEFITS OF INCLUDING CAULIFLOWER IN YOUR DIET

 According to the United States Department of Agriculture (USDA) National Nutrient Database, one cup of chopped raw cauliflower, cut into half-inch pieces, and weighing around 107 grams, contains:

 - 27 calories

 - 0.3 grams of fat

 - 5 g of carbohydrate, including 2.1 g of fiber and 2 g of sugar

 - 24 milligrams (mg) of calcium

 - 16 mg of magnesium